Mariovido/portfolio-frontend/src/assets/doc/problems/leetcode/solutions/49_group_anagrams.md

 ## Complexity

-- Time complexity: `O(N x M x log(M))`, where `N` is the number of strings and `M` is the maximum length of a string.
+- Time complexity: `O(N * M * log(M))`, where `N` is the number of strings and `M` is the maximum length of a string.
 The dominant factor is the sorting of characters in each string.

-- Space complexity: `O(N x M)`, where $N$ is the number of strings and `M` is the maximum length of a string.
+- Space complexity: `O(N * M)`, where `N` is the number of strings and `M` is the maximum length of a string.
 The space is used to store the hashmap and the resulting list of anagrams.

 ## Code